Pendfin/Blockstuff/h4_and_back.md

 - my address is correct - if I change it has different kinf of error message
 - Test the other site (https://tbtc.bitaps.com/tools)-------diffent kind of messages - not defined
 - Check some videos how to solve the problem - total frustration - zero info -should be simple as .....
 - taken different approach and actually installing windows app and create new wallet for laptop.
-Wallet-app called sparrow -->https://sparrowwallet.com/download/ (mainly because i found videos for idiots how to useit [https://www.google.com/search?q=idiots+guide+to+set+up+testnet+bitcon+wallet&oq=idiots+guide+to+set+up+testnet+bitcon+wallet&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIJCAEQIRgKGKAB0gEJMjE5MDJqMGo3qAIAsAIA&sourceid=chrome&ie=UTF-8#fpstate=ive&vld=cid:d6be2b75,vid:7JJkLW4SHKQ,st:56](https://youtu.be/7JJkLW4SHKQ))
+Wallet-app called Sparrow -->https://sparrowwallet.com/download/ (mainly because i found videos for idiots how to useit [https://www.google.com/search?q=idiots+guide+to+set+up+testnet+bitcon+wallet&oq=idiots+guide+to+set+up+testnet+bitcon+wallet&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIJCAEQIRgKGKAB0gEJMjE5MDJqMGo3qAIAsAIA&sourceid=chrome&ie=UTF-8#fpstate=ive&vld=cid:d6be2b75,vid:7JJkLW4SHKQ,st:56](https://youtu.be/7JJkLW4SHKQ))
 - After setting it up (just testnet3 version of it) try to receive again
 - Same errors ---- checking server status and after testing connections--> manage to acquire some testcoins
 - but for a other faucet - same errors